Karu555/counter/README.md

 # Counter Application

 This is a simple React application that demonstrates the use of the useReducer hook for managing state.
-The application allows users to toggle between light and dark themes.
+The application allows users to increase and decrease number count on click of buttons

 # Features